soongo/path-to-regexp/README.md

 // pathToRegexp.PathToRegexp(path, tokens, options) // tokens and options can be nil
 // pathToRegexp.Parse(path, options) // options can be nil
 // pathToRegexp.Compile(path, options) // options can be nil
+// pathToRegexp.MustCompile(path, options) // like Compile but panics if the error is non-nil
+// pathToRegexp.Must(regexp, err) // wraps a call to a function returning (*regexp2.Regexp, error) and panics if the error is non-nil.
 ```

 - **path** A string, array or slice of strings, or a regular expression with type *github.com/dlclark/regexp2.Regexp.